 Just math.
 The cross sectional area of the 54″ fan blades is about seven times the area swept by a 20″ fan blade.
 Therefore, to move the same CFM through that area, the box fan has to push the air seven times faster.

-3: Moving air at that speed requires much more pressure.
+3: Moving air 7X faster requires about 49x as much air pressure.

 Why does this matter?
 Putting all other design issues aside, assuming I’m reading the engineering tables right, air pressure required to move air goes up with the square of air velocity.
 It takes about 49x as much air pressure, to move air along at 7x the velocity.
 Assuming laminar (non-turbulent) flow.